microsoft/qsharp-runtime/src/QirRuntime/README.md

 1. Install Clang, Ninja and CMake from the public distros.
 2. Add all three to your/system `%PATH%`.
-3. Install VS 2019 (Clang uses MSVC's standard library on Windows).
+3. Install VS 2019 and enable "Desktop development with C++" component (Clang uses MSVC's standard library on Windows).
-4. Install .NET Core 3.1
-5. <_optional_> Either clone LLVM's repo and build LLVM locally to produce your own `opt.exe` and other IR tools or download LLVM's dev package.
-6. Install clang-tidy and clang-format if your Clang/LLVM packages didn't include the tools.
+4. Install clang-tidy and clang-format if your Clang/LLVM packages didn't include the tools.
-7. <_optional_> To use build/test scripts install Python 3.8.
+5. <_optional_> To use build/test scripts install Python 3.8.

 *Building from Visual Studio and VS Code is **not** supported.
 Running cmake from the editors will likely default to MSVC or clang-cl and fail.*